Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 A lot of emotion in this game.

-Can you imagine these two guys going into a school apologizing what they did, and these kids looking around and saying, you know, I just slapped my buddy upside the head and I cut off his ear this morning, and they're apologizing to me for this.
+And these kids looking around saying, you know, I just slapped my buddy upside the head and I cut off his ear this morning and they're apologizing to me for this.

-And nobody even swung at each other anybody.
+And nobody even swung at each other.

 Just sit here and watch the deterioration of everything that used to be great.